Front Gate

 March 29, 2008, Our daughter Bethany Anne was married to Glen Seal in a lovely outdoor evening service at the Franklinton Country Club.
 The couple honeymooned in St. Martin.

-My family and I would like to thank you for visiting our Christmas tree farm in Louisiana this holiday season, and we pray that our Lord will watch over and protect our troops in harm's way as well as you and your family.
-And please remember the real reason for the season: The birth of our Lord and Savior Jesus Christ.
+My family and I would like to thank you for visiting our Christmas Tree Farm in Louisiana this holiday season, and we pray that our Lord will watch over and protect our troops in harm's way as well as you and your family.
+I hope that we ALL Pray for OUR GREAT COUNTRY and President Trump and Vice President Pence.

 Merry Christmas and Happy New Year!

-Copyright 2011 Steele's Christmas Tree Farm: Christmas Tree Farms in Louisiana.
+Copyright 2022 Steele's Christmas Tree Farm: Christmas Tree Farms in Louisiana.
 All Rights Reserved.

 56459 Dollar Rd., Angie, LA 70426

-(985) 516-2768 | sheridanrn@yahoo.com
+(985) 966-1041 | sheridanrn@yahoo.com